push-protocol/Build-with-wallet-tracker/push-showrunners-framework/Contribution.md

 # Wallet Tracker Channel

-The Wallet Tracker Channel code is running on Push Showrunner, and most of the code is related to Showrunner.
-You can skip this for now if you want to read more about it, read [here](#).
+The Wallet Tracker Channel code utilizes Push Showrunners to operate the channel in the backend., and most of the code in this folder is related to Showrunners.
+You can skip this for now or if you want to read more about it, read [here](https://push.org/docs/notifications/showrunners-scaffold/get-started/).
 All logic code regarding the channel can be found in `src/showrunners/walletTracker`.

 ## Key Takeaways and Contribution Guidelines